JurisProject/juris-publications/Sections/11 - The Reputation System.md

 _Straightforward:_ Knowledge of the repchain's implementation is neither necessary nor advantageous for earning Rep.

-_Legitimate:_ An individual who, using a single identity, is committed to resolving smart contract disputes through the fair and impartial application of knowledge and judgement, is **earning Rep legitimately**.
+_Legitimate:_ An individual who, using a single identity, is committed to resolving smart contract disputes through the fair and impartial application of knowledge and judgment, is **earning Rep legitimately**.

 _Difficult:_ Earning Rep requires considerable human action.